MicrosoftDocs/windows-dev-docs/hub/package-manager/package/repository.md

 ### Step 5: Create a pull request

-After you push your changes, return to [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) and create a pull request to merge your fork or branch to the **master** branch.
+After you push your changes, return to [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) and create a pull request to merge your fork or branch to the main branch.

 ![picture of pull request tab](images\pull-request.png)